-For organizations to produce quality goods, run efficiently, and remain profitable, it’s imperative that they focus on improving their maintenance performance.
-The quality of an organization’s maintenance performance is significant in terms of its overall performance as well as pushing higher Return on Assets (ROA).
+For manufacturers to produce quality goods, run efficiently, and remain profitable and competitive, it’s imperative that they focus on improving their maintenance performance.
+The quality of an organization’s maintenance performance contributes significantly to its overall performance as well as pushing higher Return on Assets (ROA).

 If organizations can implement predictive maintenance, they will see a great deal of savings and efficiency.
 Predictive maintenance can save 8% to 12% over preventive maintenance and nearly 40% more than corrective maintenance.